Last updated on September 2nd, 2021 at 01:09 pm

 - Agios Stefanos Beach: The closest beach to Chora on this list.
 Long, sandy beach with views to the Old Town and the ferries that come and go to the nearby New Port.
 Sunbeds/umbrellas for a fee as well as a quaint tavern on the beach.
 Accessible by public transport and on foot from Chora.

-You’ve made it this far on this Mykonos Travel Guide so, hopefully, you now know that a vacation in Mykonos doesn’t have to be the most expensive thing you’ve ever done.
+You’ve made it this far which means that you read all our Mykonos budget tips.
+Hopefully, you now know that a vacation in Mykonos doesn’t have to be the most expensive thing you’ve ever done.
 Like with many other destinations which are super popular, touristy and expensive, there are indeed ways to visit Mykonos and have a blast without breaking the bank.
 At the end of the day, it’s all a matter of careful planning, research and, most of all, ridding ourselves of all stereotypes.

 Disclosure: Fast Ferries kindly offered us complimentary tickets to and from Mykonos.
 However, as always, we express nothing but our very own and honest opinion about the experience we had.